-‘Young And The Restless’ Spoilers: JT And Victoria Make Love Again, Graham Frames Ashley & Cane Goes To Paris
+‘Young And The Restless’ Spoilers: JT And Victoria Make Love, Graham Frames Ashley, And Cane Goes To Paris

 The Young and the Restless (Y&R) spoilers for Monday, January 15, reveal Ashley (Eileen Davidson) will be shocked.
-The compounds taken weren’t logged into the Jabot system, so she doesn’t know which vials are missing.
+The compounds that were taken weren’t logged into the Jabot system, so she doesn’t know which vials are missing.
 Ashley learns that Paul (Doug Davidson) doesn’t have any new information about the break-in.
 She begins to lose hope that they will catch the thief.

 According to SheKnows Soaps, Dina (Marla Adams) will ask Graham (Max Shippee) what he is doing with the compounds.
 Young and the Restless spoilers state that Graham suggests they take a walk and takes the bag of vials with him.

 Young and the Restless spoilers indicate that Nikki (Melody Thomas Scott) will update Victoria (Amelia Heinle) on Reed (Tristan Lake Leabu).
 Victoria warns her mother not to attack her parenting skills.
 Nikki notices that Victoria was smiling and seemed happy.
-She suggests she has a new man in her life.
+She suggests that she has a new man in her life.
 Victoria brushes off her questions and credits her children and her friendly relationship with J.T.
 (Thad Luckinbill) for her good mood.

 Nick (Joshua Morrow) arrives at Sharon’s (Sharon Case) house to take Faith to school.
 Young and the Restless spoilers state that Nick is surprised to see Kathy and her children in her home.
 Nick pulls Sharon aside and complains she is putting her kids at risk by taking in this homeless family.
 Sharon refuses to listen to his warnings and believes she is helping this mother in crisis.